Azure/enterprise-azure-policy-as-code/Docs/ci-cd-pipeline.md

 * Single tenant [pipeline service connections](#single-tenant-service-connections-and-roles).
 * Multi tenant [pipeline service connections](#multi-tenant-service-connections-and-roles).

-> **Note:**
-> When creating a Service Connection in Azure DevOps you can set up the service connections on a Subscription or a Management Group scope level.
+When creating a Service Connection in Azure DevOps you can set up the service connections on a Subscription or a Management Group scope level.
 If you are using subscriptions to simulate a hierarchy during EPAC development, configure the service connection(s) scope level as **Subscription**.
 When creating a Service Connections for management groups (any EPAC environments) Deployment and EPAC Role Assignment the service connection scope level is **Management Group**.

 Subscription scope level | Management Group scope level :-----------:|:----------------: